raspberrypilearning/rocket-launch/en/step_3.md

 --- task ---

-First, fix the numbers: `range(10)` creates a list of numbers between 0 and 10.
+First, fix the numbers: `range(10)` creates a sequence of numbers between 0 and 10.
 It starts at zero becasuse computers usually start counting from zero.
-This list range creates includes 0, but does not include 10.
-So to get the 10 included, you will have to use `range(11)`.
+The sequence `range()` creates includes 0, but does not include 10.
+So, to get the 10 included, you will have to use `range(11)`.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — countdown()
 line_numbers: true
-line_number_start: 20
+line_number_start: 18
-line_highlights: 20
+line_highlights: 18
 ---
+  count = range(11)

-  for t_minus in range(11):
+  for t_minus in count:
     print('T minus', t_minus) # Print out the countdown at each step
 --- /code ---